Utkarsha2405/testing/README.md

 # testing
-#this is how to run the file
+#this is how to run the file.

-python gst.py
+#python gst.py